 Some people may delay opiate treatment due to the fear of the horrible suffering associated with withdrawal from opiates.
-Unfortunately, the fear of opiate withdrawal can lead to some serious social, emotional and physiological consequences, and in extreme cases, can even lead to death.
-That’s why it is important to find the appropriate help for opiate dependency, a place where one can receive humane and effective treatment.
+Unfortunately, the fear of opiate withdrawal can lead to some serious social, emotional, and physiological consequences, and in extreme cases, can even lead to death.
+That’s why it is essential to find the appropriate help for opiate dependency, a place where one can receive humane and effective treatment.

-Common Fears about Withdrawal
+Common Fears of Opiate Withdrawal

 Benefits of Becoming Opiate Free

-Traditional Detox vs. Rapid Detox
+Traditional Opiate Detoxification vs. Rapid Detox

 In the end, the benefits of detoxing from opiates far outweigh the withdrawal symptoms, particularly if you decide to use the Waismann Method.
 If you are dependent on opiates, then it is probably in your best interest to become free.
 We can help you achieve that goal.